refraction-ray/general-notes/lectures/ML in a Nutshell.md

 * Bi-directional RNN

-Just two separate RNN, with different time direction, the two networks don't share the weight paramters.
+Just two separate RNN, with different time direction, the two networks don't share the weight parameters.
 And the outpust is just the sum of the two output from the two RNN.
 Bi-directional RNN is designed for word completion in the middle of the sentence instead of predicting the next word.

 The training algorithm for RNN is so called **BPTT** (backpropagation through time) which shares the same philosophy as back propagation.
 See detailed derivation [here](https://zybuluo.com/hanbingtao/note/541458).
 As for practice on traning RNN, there are various subtle issues (stateful RNN, batch size vs sequence length, padding vs mask, embeding, etc.), which I won't mention in this note.